illtron3030/Challenge_3_JS/README.md

 ## Description

-    The purpose of this challenge was to make a portfolio website using advanced CSS that we have learned in class.
-This page had some complex CSS but using tools like Flexbox made it much more possible.

-## Table of Contents
+    The purpose of this challenge was to write JS code to allow a client to generate a password given certain parameters.

 ## Installation